Army Veterans & Mesothelioma: Base Exposure

 VA Benefits for Army Veterans

 The Department of Veterans Affairs recognizes the connection between military asbestos exposure and mesothelioma.
-Veterans diagnosed with mesothelioma receive an automatic 100% disability rating — the highest level available.
+Once service-connection is established, mesothelioma is generally rated at 100% disability under the VA Schedule for Rating Disabilities (38 CFR Part 4), the highest level available.

-As of 2025, this rating provides monthly compensation starting at $3,831.30 for single veterans, with higher amounts for those with dependents.
-A married veteran with a 100% disability rating can receive over $4,000 monthly.
+As of 2026, the 100% rating provides monthly compensation starting at $3,938.58 for single veterans, with higher amounts for those with dependents.
+A veteran with a spouse at a 100% rating receives $4,158.17 monthly.
+See the full 2026 VA disability rates for the current schedule.

 Filing a VA claim requires documenting both your mesothelioma diagnosis and your military service history.
 Medical records, service records, and evidence connecting your service to asbestos exposure strengthen your claim.